 VA Credit Requirements are many times misunderstood, mainly because there are essentially two sets of VA guidelines.
 There are the guidelines that VA publishes, which are the “official” guidelines, but then there are the lender’s guidelines.

 The difference is that all lenders have “overlays,” or additional guidelines above and beyond what VA requires.
 For example, VA guidelines will state that VA IRRRL refinances do not require and appraisal, but in reality, most lenders do require some form of an appraisal.
-VA will also state that there is no minimum credit score on California VA Loans, but most lenders have a 620 minimum credit score.
+VA will also state that there is no minimum credit score on Anaheim CA Mortgage Lender VA Loans, but most lenders have a 620 minimum credit score.

-Here is a summary of some of the basic credit requirements for California VA Loans.
+Here is a summary of some of the basic credit requirements for Anaheim CA Mortgage Lender VA Loans.
 If you need additional help, we would be honored to give you a no obligation consultation to help you understand if you qualify for a VA loan.

 For most VA programs, the minimum credit score is 620.
 620 is a slightly below average score, so it does allow some flexibility if you have been late on some payments of have a few collections.
 However, with a higher credit score, you will be able to obtain a lower interest rates.
 If you are monitoring your own credit score, please note that a consumer credit score model is different from a lender model, so you will likely pull a higher score than your lender.